|

 - Which of the following functions is primarily associated with the nasal cycle? a) Regulation of systemic blood pressure b) Alternating airflow between nasal chambers c) Secretion of digestive enzymes d) Control of pupil dilation

 Answer: b) Alternating airflow between nasal chambers.
-Explanation: The nasal cycle involves rhythmic congestion and decongestion of the nasal mucosa, leading to alternating dominance of airflow between the two nostrils, which is crucial for efficient respiratory function. - A newborn presenting with severe respiratory distress that improves with crying should immediately raise suspicion for: a) Adenoid hypertrophy b) Bilateral choanal atresia c) Nasal polyps d) Rhinitis medicamentosa
+Explanation: The nasal cycle involves rhythmic congestion and decongestion of the nasal mucosa, leading to alternating dominance of airflow between the two nostrils, which is crucial for efficient respiratory function. - A newborn presenting with severe respiratory distress that improves with crying should immediately raise suspicion for: a) Adenoid hypertrophy b) Bilateral choanal atresia, c) Nasal polyps d) Rhinitis medicamentosa

 Answer: b) Bilateral choanal atresia.
 Explanation: Newborns are obligate nasal breathers.
 Choanal atresia, especially bilateral, blocks the nasal airway, causing severe distress that can temporarily improve when the baby cries (as the mouth opens for crying). - The mucociliary clearance mechanism in the nose is primarily responsible for clearing particles as small as: a) 50 μm b) 3 μm c) 0.5 μm d) 0.05 μm